Monthly Archives: September 2012

 On top of that, we have also seen entries emerging from more and more countries over the past fifteen years.
 These include Russia, India, Pakistan, South Korea and Thailand.
 There were so many newer titles finding their way direct to DVD at one point that even the IMDB is still catching up with listing half of them.
 I keep looking out for Rock Party Massacre and Demon Day Killer and to this day they don’t seem to be on there.

 There’s a massive difference between the low budgeted modern entries and the ones that came out back in the days of mullets and spandex.
 Take for example movies like Spiker, Death on Demand and Heart Stopper.
-They can at times be fun to watch, but they lack the charm and wit of the likes of Final Exam, He Knows You’re Alone or even Sweet 16.
-Psycho Ward to look at offers nothing notably different from any of the three recent titles I mentioned above, but it does have one thing that allows it to somewhat stand apart.
-This was not (yet) another direct-to-disc shelf-liner from Brain Damage or Film 2000, but was actually released by a major studio.
+They can at times be fun to watch, but they lack the charm and wit that carried such an allure for the entries from the golden years of the eighties.
+Psycho Ward to look at offers nothing notably different from any of the three post-Scream titles I mentioned above, but it does have one thing that allows it to somewhat stand apart.
+This was not (yet) another direct-to-disc shelf-liner from Brain Damage or Film 2000, but was actually picked up by a major, major studio.

 What on earth Lionsgate, the most commercially successful independent film and television distribution company in North America and the third most profitable movie production suite, were thinking when they picked this up is anyone’s guess?
 Maybe they paid peanuts for it?
 Maybe they did it for charity?
 Maybe a video was sent to the board of directors showing one of them in a ‘compromising position’ with a hooker and a bag of coke?
 Anyway I was keen to see if it was worthy of such a ‘blue chip’ release…